SeaDve/Kooha/README.md

   <img src="data/screenshots/preview.png" alt="Preview"/>
 </p>

-Capture your screen in a intuitive and straightforward way without distractions.
+Capture your screen in an intuitive and straightforward way without distractions.

 Kooha is a simple screen recorder with a minimal interface.
 You can simply click the record button without having to configure a bunch of settings.